aleen42/PersonalWiki/post/kaleidoscope/kaleidoscope.md

 Certainly, we can easily generate sqaures by setting the width and the height with a same value, but what if generating other egular polygons? **SVG** is my choice.

+In SVG, we can easily create a polygon by using `polygon` tags, with setting the attribute `points` to set up each vertex.

 ### Demo

 <p>